rohanmarathe567-code/RentTracker/memory-bank/activeContext.md

 - Updated RentalPropertyService to support paginated API responses

 [2025-04-02 19:36:14] - Backend ID Generation

+[2025-04-02 22:07:00] - Property to Payments Navigation
+- Modified PropertyList.razor to navigate to payments list when a property row is clicked
+- Added a dedicated Payments button in the property list actions column
+- Enhanced Payments.razor with pagination and improved UI matching the property list style
+- Added property-specific context when viewing payments for a specific property
+- Implemented search functionality for payments
 - Modified PropertyEdit.razor to remove frontend ID generation
 - Updated PropertiesController.cs to always generate new IDs for new properties
 - Ensured proper separation of concerns with backend-only ID generation